As we looked ahead to 2025, the world of skincare was poised for exciting innovation and transformation.

 Beyond just blocking UVA and UVB, the latest sunscreens are tackling blue light and pollution, with antioxidants and skin-repairing ingredients built right in.

-Some formulas use encapsulated UV filters for longer-lasting protection, while others harness mineral and chemical blends optimized for sensitive skin.
+Some formulas use encapsulated UV filters for longer-lasting protection.
+Others harness mineral and chemical blends optimized for sensitive skin.

 8. Skinimalism: Less is More

-Skinimalism also aligns with a broader movement toward sustainability, as fewer products mean less waste and less impact on the environment.
+Skinimalism also aligns with a broader movement toward sustainability.
+Fewer products mean less waste and less impact on the environment.

-Ultimately, this trend encourages everyone to embrace their natural skin texture and celebrate real, healthy skin—making self-care feel more attainable and less overwhelming.
+Ultimately, this trend will continue to encourage everyone to embrace their natural skin texture and celebrate real, healthy skin.
+This implies that self-care can feel more attainable and less overwhelming.

 9. Growth of Vegan and Cruelty-Free Brands

-The demand for vegan and cruelty-free skincare is set to reach new heights in 2025.
+The demand for vegan and cruelty-free skincare was set to reach new heights in 2025.

-So, expect to see plant-powered alternatives to common ingredients, such as squalane sourced from sugarcane instead of sharks, and botanical waxes replacing beeswax.
+So, expect to see plant-powered alternatives to common ingredients, including:

 10. Biotech Ingredients and Lab-Grown Actives

-Biotech ingredients and lab-grown actives are poised to revolutionize skincare in 2025.
+Biotech ingredients and lab-grown actives were poised to revolutionize skincare in 2025.

-As consumer demand for ethical, sustainable, and highly effective products continues to rise, brands are turning to biotechnology to create innovative solutions.
+As consumer demand for ethical, sustainable, and highly effective products continues to rise, brands turned to biotechnology to create innovative solutions.

 Companies are no longer relying solely on natural harvesting or synthetic compounds.
 They are now harnessing the power of science to produce active ingredients including: